laazara/embodiment/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Roadmap